Electrical engineering B.S.

 Electrical engineering careers

 In Alaska, careers involving communications and power are in high demand.
 Graduates of UAA’s electrical engineering program often find employment in these industries as well as with the many engineering consulting firms in and around Anchorage.
-Alumni have also found employment across the United States with companies such as Tesla, Intel and Microsoft as well as several energy companies in Utah and Arizona.
+Alumni have also found employment across the United States with companies such as Tesla, Intel, Microsoft and Garmin, as well as several energy companies in Utah and Arizona.

 By the numbers..